 find_package(Qt6 REQUIRED COMPONENTS DBus) target_link_libraries(mytarget PRIVATE Qt6::DBus)

-Changes to Qt D-Bus lists important changes in the module API and functionality that were done for the Qt 6 series of Qt.
+Changes to Qt D-Bus lists important changes in the module API and functionality that were made for the Qt 6 series of Qt.

 The Qt D-Bus module is available under commercial licenses from The Qt Company.
 In addition, it is available under free software licenses: The GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
 See Qt Licensing for further details.

-Furthermore, Qt D-Bus in Qt 6.3.0 may contain third party modules under following permissive licenses:
+Furthermore, Qt D-Bus in Qt 6.6.1 may contain third party modules under the following permissive licenses:

 Academic Free License v2.1, or GNU General Public License v2.0 or later